Reelix/Reecon/README.md

 #### Update package index files
 sudo apt-get update

+### Install the dotnet runtime
+sudo apt install dotnet-runtime-6.0

 1.)
-Install the .NET 6 Runtime if you don't have it: sudo apt install dotnet-runtime-6.0
+Clone the repo: `git clone https://github.com/Reelix/Reecon.git`
 2.)
-Clone the repo: `git clone https://github.com/Reelix/Reecon.git`
+Run the build file: `chmod +x ./Reecon/build && ./Reecon/build`
 3.)
-Run the build file: `chmod +x ./Reecon/build && ./Reecon/build`
+Run: `./reecon`
 4.)
-Run: `./reecon`
+Optional: Move `./reecon` into `/usr/local/bin/reecon` to be able to run `reecon` from anywhere
 5.)
-Optional: Move `./reecon` into `/usr/local/bin/reecon` to be able to run `reecon` from anywhere
-6.)
 Optional: You can remove the `Reecon` folder if you want - The binary is standalone

 ### Windows
 1.)
 Clone the repo: `git clone https://github.com/Reelix/Reecon.git`